With the 2019 NFL Draft less than a week away, most teams are hunkered down with their scouting department trying to finalize their draft plan.

 There are a few important things to note with this story.

-It also was reported Thursday that the Raiders have been "super impressed" with Ohio State quarterback Dwayne Haskins and could potentially maneuver to take him in the mid-first round.
+It also was reported Thursday that the Raiders have been "super impressed" with Ohio State quarterback Dwayne Haskins and potentially could maneuver to take him in the mid-first round.

 No matter the reason for the decision, the Raiders likely have all the information they need, and now Mayock and Gruden must decide how to attack what could be a franchise-altering draft.